CNC machining of thermoplastic

 It provides high chemical inertness, wear resistance, weather resistance, and impact strength.
 PMMA could be the best material choice for windows, automotive parts, drug testing devices, architectural parts, and electronics components.

-Polycarbonate is a hard, tough, and transparent engineering thermoplastic which maintains high dimensional stability with CNC machining processes.
+Polycarbonate is a complex, challenging, and transparent engineering thermoplastic that maintains high dimensional stability with CNC machining processes.
 Unlike other thermoplastics, PC offers low scratch resistance and chemical compatibility.
 It plays a significant role in automobiles, lighting, optical instruments, electronics, and other industries.

 PVC is one of the widely used thermoplastics in CNC machining projects.
-It is a rigid, lightweight, weather-independent, and strong material which offers intrinsic flame-retardant properties.
+It is a rigid, lightweight, weather-independent, and strong material with intrinsic flame-retardant properties.
 PVC is used in many applications, including plumbing, medical components, automotive interiors, footwear, and packaging.

 Selection of tool path

-After selecting the material, it is crucial to fix the tool path according to the 3D model.
+After selecting the material, fixing the tool path according to the 3D model is crucial.
 The correct tool path ensures the shortest route and quality of surface finishing.
 Using CAM software can be the best approach to choosing the tool path.

 Machining Process of Thermoplastics